How do you raise children multiculturally?

 How do you speak to people in your home country about your parental choices?

-As parents, we all want the best for our children – and it’s useful to remind yourself that your parents too want the best for you, and their grandchildren.
+As parents, we all want the best for our children – and it’s useful to remind yourself that your parents also want the best for you, and their grandchildren.

 Also, there might be fear of the unknown – remember, the older they are, the more fearful they might become.
 And if they haven't travelled much, their worldview might be limited.